 In a twist to last year’s event Festival Organiser, Briony Wilson also entered, in the plain Sausage category, a mass produced sausage to be blind tasted by the panel of experts to see how it rated against the best Sausage makers in Cheshire and North Wales and she was stunned with the results as she explains

 “I had seen an advertisement on television where a Sausage maker was claiming they were the nations favourite sausage and given that we had 8 judges with over 50 years tasting experience on a panel I thought I would see just how the so, called nations favourite rated against our brilliant sausage makers.
 The result was that the nations favourite was the least favourite by a very long way and the comments from the judges included “tasted like paste”, “just awful” and “totally wrong”.
 It was a glowing endorsement for the quality of sausage making by our local butchers and it proved categorically that the humble sausage really is a thing of great enjoyment when done well.
 Our judges commented that this year was a triumph in terms of quality and taste and that their task was harder than ever.
 Our finalists truly are very good at what they do”

 Best plain pork sausage finalists were; H Clewlow of Nantwich and Hoole, Cheerbrooks Farm Shop, Nantwich and Ernest W Edge & Son, Handbridge, Chester

 Flavoured sausage finalists were; Duttons Butchers of Kelsall with their Cheshire Farmhouse, Cheerbrooks with a Pork, Spring Onion and Ginger Sausage and Muffs of Bromborough with a Coriander, Garlic and Ginger entry.

-These six sausages will now compete for the title of Sausage of the Festival with the first 40 people who attend the food and drink festival on Sunday 21st April at 11am in the main demo kitchen having the chance to taste and vote for their favourite in each category.
+These six sausages will now compete for the title of Sausage of the Festival with the first 40 people who attend the food and drink festival on the Sunday at 11am in the main demo kitchen having the chance to taste and vote for their favourite in each category.
 This judging decides the Sausages of the Festival.

 Festival organiser Stephen Wundke thanked the Now Food Centre for providing such outstanding facilities to allow all the sausages to be cooked in the optimum conditions.